jjfumero/jjfumero.github.io/_posts/2024-09-10-tornadovm-ock.md

 As we can see, the Java Parallel Stream version using OpenJDK 21 performs faster than TornadoVM with OCK, and only when running the largest data size for the matrix multiplication, TornadoVM OCK outperforms the execution with Java Parallel Streams.
 Note that even the first iteration of TornadoVM is also a bit slower than the Java Parallel Stream version.

 ## TornadoVM for RISC-V & Debug Modes

- Finally, let’s configure OCK to run on RISC-V accelerators and use them as devices for TornadoVM.
+ Finally, let's configure OCK to run on RISC-V accelerators and use them as devices for TornadoVM.
 In the case of RISC-V, since we do not have any hardware available, it can run on emulation mode from an X86/64 machine.

  To do so, OCK comes with a simulator, called [Codeplay Reference Silicon (RefSi)](https://developer.codeplay.com/products/oneapi/construction-kit/3.0.0/guides/overview/reference-silicon/overview.html), which is based on [SPIKE](https://github.com/riscv-software-src/riscv-isa-sim), and it can be used in combination with our Java/TornadoVM programs to run on RISC-V with Vector Instruction extensions!
 How cool is this?